03 Sample Preparation & Sample Requirements

 Sample preparation:

-If it has been established that enzyme (ApeKI) and method are suitable for the species your are working on (please see below), we require the samples for RR-Seq to be submitted in a 96-well plate.
+If it has been established that a restriction enzyme (e.g. ApeKI) and method are suitable for the species you are working on (please see below), we require the samples for RR-Seq to be submitted in a 96-well plate.
 One or two wells should remain empty for negative controls.
 The concentration of the samples should be normalized to 50 ng/ul as assayed by an intercalating dye (fluorometry using a Qubit; Quantus, or plate reader).
-The UV absorption ratios should be 260/280 nm 1.8 to 2.0 and 260/230 > 2.0 .
+To ascertain the chemical purity of the samples, the UV absorption ratios should be 1.8 to 2.0 (260/280 nm) and > 2.0 for 260/230 nm .
 A volume of 20 ul per sample is sufficient.
-For GBS the DNA samples have to be extracted using a CTAB-free protocol (best a spin column protocol), since very precise DNA sample quantification is critical for the success of the protocol.
-The DNA samples have to be RNA-free.
-Thus, the DNA isolation protocol has to include an RNAse digestion step.

 Many types of RNA-seq require RNA samples of high integrity and high chemical purity – please see the sample requirements.
 If the tissue or cell samples are handled correctly (e.g. flash frozen and stored at -80C) standard spin column RNA extraction kits will yield RNA samples perfectly suitable for RNA-seq.
 Please note that samples destined for miRNA or small RNA studies need to be isolated with protocols specifically designed to retain the small molecules (please see below).
 Standard RNA isolation protocols will lead to the loss and sequence-specific selection of small RNA molecules.
 RNA samples should always be DNA-free.
 Nanodrop readings are more or less useless to determine RNA sample concentrations – please use fluorometric quantification instead (e.g. Qubit or Quantus instruments).
 The Nanodrop readings should be used to assess sample purity.

-• For most tissues, the standard Qiagen RNeasy kits (cat. no. 74004) are perfectly fine (or similar kits from other vendors).
+- For most tissues, the standard Qiagen RNeasy kits (cat. no. 74004) are perfectly fine (or similar kits from other vendors).
 These RNAeasy kits have to be used in conjunction with the Qiagen RNase-Free DNase kit (cat. no. 79254).
 We recommend to isolate the RNA, then perform the DNAse digestion in solution on the isolated RNA, and then clean up this reaction once more with the RNeasy kit.
 Alternatively, a kit like the Qiagen RNeasy Plus Micro Kit (cat. no. 74034) with “DNA Eliminator” gDNA removal columns may be used.

-• In case the samples contain interfering chemicals or in case of very small sample amounts, it could be worth trying kits from Norgen Biotek.
+- In case the samples contain interfering chemicals or in case of very small sample amounts, it could be worth trying kits from Norgen Biotek.
 This manufacturer offers a selection of sample-type specific kits and uses a proprietary silicon carbide spin column matrix, which has a higher affinity for RNA compared to the standard silica columns.
 Thus, the Norgen Biotek kits often provide higher yields.
-Norgen kits offer two options for DNA removal: plus” kits come with a dedicated DNA removal column; standard kits OTOH require DNAse treatment with the DNAse digestion add-on (Norgen cat. no. 25710).
+Norgen kits offer two options for DNA removal: “plus” kits come with a dedicated DNA removal column; standard kits OTOH require DNAse treatment with the DNAse digestion add-on (Norgen cat. no. 25710).

-• Always perform at least two spin column washes (with the kit wash buffer) after binding of the lysed sample to the column matrix.
+- Always perform at least two spin column washes (with the kit wash buffer) after binding of the lysed sample to the column matrix.

-• In case your lab uses a Trizol protocol for RNA isolations, we do recommend an additional sample purification with a spin column kit (e.g. Zymo RNA clean & concentrator 5 kit with DNAse – cat. no. R1013) for a DNAse digestion and clean up.
+- In case your lab uses a Trizol protocol for RNA isolations, we do recommend an additional sample purification with a spin column kit (e.g. Zymo RNA clean & concentrator 5 kit with DNAse – cat. no. R1013) for a DNAse digestion and clean up.

-• An additional column cleanup is mandatory for RNA samples isolated from blood PAXgene or Tempus tubes (the tubes are used for blood preservation) after the initial RNA isolation.
+- An additional column cleanup is mandatory for RNA samples isolated from blood PAXgene or Tempus tubes (the tubes are used for blood preservation) after the initial RNA isolation.
 Often the preservative chemicals tend to contaminate the samples upon isolation.
 For the cleanup, we recommend the Zymo RNA clean & concentrator 5 kits with DNAse (cat. no. R1013) or similar.

-• For miRNA and small RNA studies, protocols specifically designed to isolate also the shorter molecules have to be employed.
+- For miRNA and small RNA studies, protocols specifically designed to isolate also the shorter molecules have to be employed.
 Appropriate kits are available from multiple suppliers.
 Some suitable examples are an array of sample-type-specific NorgenBiotek and Qiagen kits as well as the Zymo Quick RNA kit.
 Please make sure that you apply the protocol variants designed to retain miRNAs for all of these.

-• NEVER use heparin as an anticoagulant for blood samples destined for DNA or RNA sequencing.
+- NEVER use heparin as an anticoagulant for blood samples destined for DNA or RNA sequencing.

-• Avoid using glycogen (often recommended as co-precipitant).
+- Avoid using glycogen (often recommended as co-precipitant).

-• The 260/230 nm and 260/280 nm absorption ratio measurements (e.g. from NanoDrop) are should be used to assess sample purity.
+- The 260/230 nm and 260/280 nm absorption ratio measurements (e.g. from NanoDrop) are should be used to assess sample purity.
 For RNA the 260/230nm ratio should be >1.5 and the 260/280nm ratio 1.8-2.1; Please see the sample requirements page and the sample cleanup FAQ.

 How many cells will be needed to isolate sufficient RNA for conventional RNA-seq?